 MPP’s guide to Google Ads Part 2

 In Part 1 of our guide to Google Ads, we went over search and display ad options available in the Google ads network.
 In this article, we’re exploring other formats available – videos, Performance Max, Apps, and Discovery Campaigns.
 Some of these ad formats aren’t as well-known but should not be overlooked!
 These can be great options to run in tandem with display and search campaigns.
-Let’s dive in and see what advertising Google has to offer!
+Let’s dive in and see what types of Google ad campaigns are out there!

 Video ads come in a variety of types.
 Available video ad formats include: